jemalcloud/moodle-docker-production/README.md

 ## How to create a new image

-- Create a new directory with the new Moodle version.
+- Create a new directory with the selected Moodle version.
 For example for Moodlle 3.9.0 and using nginx-fpm (best choice):

 ```
 cd ${REPO_DIR}